 Another alternative is to eliminate the Redding route and reallocate operational resources and funding to an additional day of service to Klamath Falls.
-Currently, the Klamath Falls route operates one day per week (on Thursdays) and was the most productive intercity route (passenger trips per vehicle service hour) in FY 2023-24.
-The additional day of service to Klamath Falls would occur on Tuesday (when the existing Redding route operates) and follow the existing Klamath Falls schedule.
+Currently, the Klamath Falls route operates one day per week (on Thursdays) and was the most productive intercity route (passenger trips per vehicle service

-This alternative would result in a net increase in ridership (+80 passenger-trips) when both the elimination of the Redding route and the addition of the Klamath Falls day are considered.
-Annual vehicle service hours would increase (+10), and vehicle service miles would decrease (-1,100), resulting in a net marginal operating cost savings of \$1,100.
+This alternative would result in a net increase in ridership (+80 passenger-trips) when both the elimination of the Redding route and addition of the Klamath Falls day are considered.
+Annual vehicle service hours would increase (+10) and vehicle service miles would decrease (-1,100), resulting in a net marginal operating cost savings of \$1,100.

 Saturday service was the top requested improvement for intercity passengers.
-Adding a Saturday service to the Klamath Falls route is discussed below.
+Adding Saturday service to the Klamath Falls route is discussed below.
 If a Saturday run of the Klamath Falls route replaced the Redding Route, the net ridership gain would increase to 120 trips per year.
 However, an additional driver willing to work on a Saturday may be required.